Powered by Fr. Abraham Mutholath Foundation NFP

 These are recorded so that you may believe that Jesus is the Messiah, the Son of God

 These verses conclude the gospel, expressing the intention of the evangelist.
-His purpose is the missionary goal of convincing non-believers that Jesus is the Messiah and the Son of God, or to upsurge the Christians in their faith in Jesus.
+His purpose is the missionary goal of convincing non-believers that Jesus is the Messiah and the Son of God, or to cause an upsurge in the faith of prospective Christians in Jesus.
 While helping others who desperately needed the miraculous intervention, Jesus made use of them to reveal his glory to facilitate the faith of his disciples (Jn 2:11).
 “A large crowd followed Him because they saw the signs He was performing on the sick” (Jn 6:2).

 by believing you may have life in his name